D-TACQ/EPICSTUT/README.md

 1. From Navigator, select CSS/control_launcher.opi, open in editor, set macros and save:
  - UUT
  - SITE
+#### cs-studio ALSO makes big use of macros, similar to the EPICS db file ..
 ![GitHub](images/css-design.png)
 1. Press the > run button
  - Show controllers running with different gains, different controller locatons.